ashgansh/Span/README.md

 Check the file to see what data is generated.
 Change it as you will!

-`docker-compose run web mix priv/repo/seeds.exs`
+`docker-compose run web mix run priv/repo/seeds.exs`

 ### To Launch the containers